About this session

 Key stage 3 | Areas of learning: Science, Geography | Topic: Biodiversity, Fieldwork | Session Type: Gardens-based

-Students will explore aspects of Hillsborough Castle's gardens as they uncover semi-natural, natural and manmade habitats.
+Students will explore aspects of Hillsborough Castle's gardens as they uncover semi-natural, natural and made habitats.
 They will then work together to use a range of survey equipment to collect and record data from two different habitats in the gardens, compare the results, and consider the reasons for any differences or similarities.

 Please note that this session does not include access to the house, but takes place entirely in the gardens at Hillsborough Castle.